cookerolo/acountsys/Readme.md

 ## Account System Demo

-Account System demo built with Django Rest Framework and React
+Account System demo built with Django Rest Framework and React for a Technical Test Assignment

 ## Setup
 #### For the backend